senecajs/seneca-transport/README.md

 - __Tested on:__ Seneca 0.7
 - __Node:__ 0.10, 0.12, 4

-Seneca-transport's source can be read in an annotated fashion by,
+seneca-transport's source can be read in an annotated fashion by,
 - running `npm run annotate`
 - viewing [./doc/transport.html]() locally